Gay Vallarta Condos

 The Xiutla folkloric group with their youthful energy, good looks and graceful style

-have been colorful part of Puerto Vallarta culture for over 18 years.
+have been colorful part of Puerto Vallarta culture for well over 22 years.

 Tile mural by noted Puerto Vallarta artist Manuel Lepe - Fish Sellers/Vendedores de Pescado, 1981